Clustering under Perturbation Resilience: Introduction

 In this work, we address both questions raised by~\cite{BL} and additionally improve over~\cite{ABS10}.
-First, for the k-median problem we design a polynomial time algorithm for finding the optimum solution for instances resilient to perturbations of value $\alpha = 1 + \sqrt{2}$, thus beating the previously best known factor of $3$ of Awasthi et al~\cite{ABS10}.
-Second, we consider a weaker, relaxed, and more realistic notion of perturbation-resilience where we allow the optimal clustering of the perturbed instance to differ from the optimal of the original in a small $\epsilon$ fraction of the points.
-This is arguably a more natural though also more difficult condition to deal with.
+First, for the center-based objectives we design a polynomial time algorithm for finding the optimum solution for instances resilient to perturbations of value $\alpha = 1 + \sqrt{2}$, thus beating the previously best known factor of $3$ of Awasthi et al~\cite{ABS10}.
+Second, for $k$-median (which is a specific center-based objective), we consider a weaker, relaxed, and more realistic notion of perturbation-resilience where we allow the optimal clustering of the perturbed instance to differ from the optimal of the original in a small $\epsilon$ fraction of the points.
+Compared to the original perturbation resilience assumption, this is arguably a more natural though also more difficult condition to deal with.
 We give positive results for this case as well, showing for somewhat larger values of $\alpha$ that we can still achieve a near-optimal clustering on the given instance (see Section 1.1 below for precise results).
-We additionally give positive results for min-sum clustering which is a generally much harder objective than $k$-median (and also non-center-based).
-For example, the best known guarantee for min-sum clustering on worst-case instances is an $O(\delta^{-1} \log^{1+\delta} n)$-approximation algorithm that runs in time $n^{O(1/\delta)}$ due to Bartal et al.~\cite{BartalCR01}; by contrast, the best guarantee known for $k$-median is factor $3+\epsilon$.
+We additionally give positive results for min-sum clustering which is typically a harder objective than center-based objectives from approximability standpoint.
+For example, the best known guarantee for min-sum clustering on worst-case instances is an $O(\upsilon^{-1} \log^{1+\upsilon} n)$-approximation algorithm that runs in time $n^{O(1/\upsilon)}$ for any $\upsilon>0$ due to Bartal et al.~\cite{BartalCR01}; by contrast, the best guarantee known for $k$-median is factor $1+\sqrt{3}+\epsilon$~\cite{shi2013app} for any $\epsilon > 0$.